Sept. 9, 2019

 has some multi-clause sentences.
 Before students start, they are told that

-they should ignore word is bold smaller font, and that subordinate clauses
+they should ignore words in a bold, smaller font, and that subordinate

-will be identified for them in brackets, and that main clauses are followed
+clauses will be identified for them in brackets, and that main clauses

-by a vertical line.
-They are given examples like the following from Walter
+are followed by a vertical line.
+They are given examples like the following

 His sons, [who